Wildfest to include tours of Hunter S. Thompson’s Owl Farm

 The festival also will feature food and drink, a communal mural project, educational offerings and a kid zone with children's activities.

-Early-bird tickets for Wildfest are $30 for general admission and $125 for the "Gonzo Ticket," which includes the guided tour.
-Only 40 tours will be sold.
-Tickets and volunteer sign-up available at http://www.wildernessworkshop.org.
+Tickets for the 50-year-old conservation watchdog’s Wildfest are $45 for general admission and $150 for the "Gonzo Ticket."
+General admission tickets and volunteer sign-up available at http://www.wildernessworkshop.org.

 For an additional fee of $50 a ticket, buyers can get a guided tour of Hunter S. Thompson's home and writing quarters at Owl Farm in Woody Creek.
 The tour will be led by his wife, Anita, and retired Pitkin County Sheriff Bob Braudis.
 The tours of Thompson’s farm will be held the weekend of July 8, separate from Wildfest.
 Only 40 tours were available and are already sold out.